A 'Pitching the Press with Email Guide' from a Sales Turned PR Guy

 I dive into my experience working with PR and journalists.
 Here are just a few of the lessons learned.

-Pitching a journalist in general is a tricky process.
-I’ve had the "pleasure" of pitching tech journalists, fashion journalists, science journalists and every other journalists you can think of.
+Pitching a journalist via email is a tricky process.
+I’ve had the "pleasure" of pitching tech journalists, fashion journalists, science journalists and every other type of journalist you can think of.

 It’s tough.
 What I thought was groundbreaking, wasn’t.
 What I thought was a story, wasn’t.

 But, you very quickly learn what works for journalists and what doesn’t.
-Sometimes you even get sassy feedback, which – if you suck it up and actually listen – is often actually quite useful.
+Sometimes you even get sassy feedback, which – if you suck it up and actually listen – is often actually quite useful and can help build relationships with those very same journalists.

-Having spent time pitching a consumer tech startup to the UK media for over a year, I managed to have my name and quotes included in all major and minor newspapers as well as many online outlets.
+Having spent time pitching a consumer tech startup during our PR launch to the UK media for over a year, I managed to have my name and quotes included in all major and minor newspapers as well as many online outlets.
 Please don’t mistake this as bragging.
 It was a long, hard fight, full of face-to-face meetings with editors from major publications and countless pitch emails sent.

 And so, so many lessons learned.